odpi/security-guide/data-protection-data-in-motion.md

 Consult each service or your distribution document on how to setup HTTPS.
 You should also consider disabling or blocking HTTP connection if allowed in conjunction with HTTPS.

+When enabling support for SSL, it is important to know which SSL Management method is being used by the Hadoop service.
+Services that are co-located on a host must configure the server certificate and keys, and in some cases the client truststore, in the Hadoop SSL Keystore Factory and JDK locations.
+When using CA signed certificates, configure the Hadoop SSL Keystore Factory to use the Java keystore and truststore locations.

 ## JDBC Encryption

 HiveServer2 implements encryption with Java SASL protocol’s quality of protection \(QOP\) setting.
 With this the data moving between a HiveServer2 over JDBC and a JDBC client can be encrypted.